Jungfraujoch, the Top of Europe

-We were tipped off by a colleague that visiting Jungfraujoch would be an incredible destination while in Switzerland.
-Words like "glacier" seemed sort of cool, but when other words like "cog railway", "narrow gauge railway" and "UNESCO World Heritage Site" were used, I was hooked.
+I was tipped off by a colleague that visiting Jungfraujoch would be an incredible destination while in Switzerland.
+Words like “glacier” seemed sort of cool, but when other words like “cog railway”, “narrow gauge railway” and “UNESCO World Heritage Site” were used, I was hooked.

-As we bought our tickets, we didn't really understand what we were in for on the trip over.
+As I bought tickets, I didn’t really understand what we were in for on the trip over.
 Swiss railways are nothing short of spectacular, the Zurich Hauptbahnhof being a prime exhibit with its 26+ tracks, two levels, 2,900 daily trains, and over 340,000 passenger per day.
-For a point of comparison, Beijing's new West Railway station serves roughly 150,000 passengers per day on average, and while this is one of three Beijing stations, you're talking a comparison of a city of 22 million vs. a city of 365,000.
+For a point of comparison, Beijing’s new West Railway station serves roughly 150,000 passengers per day on average, and while this is one of three Beijing stations, you’re talking a comparison of a city of 22 million vs. a city of 365,000.
 OK, enough stats.
-The point is, I'm not sure there's very many systems in the world, even in small countries, that can get you to where you want to go and back on a 10+ connection, 10 hour journey.
-We missed one of our connections in Bern due to a misreading of the schedule, but there was another option 20 minutes after that one, and I'm not even sure it mattered towards the end result.
+The point is, I’m not sure there’s very many systems in the world, even in small countries, that can get you to where you want to go and back on a 10+ connection, 10 hour journey.
+We missed one of our connections in Bern due to a misreading of the schedule, but there was another option 20 minutes after that one, and I’m not even sure it mattered towards the end result.

 The trip involved five different trains out and back, and our route was: